balvig/bricks/README.md

 - [ ] Battery [read strategies](https://github.com/balvig/bricks/compare/battery)
 - [ ] Refine pairing process
   - Need paired/unpaired status?
-  - If ACK is built in to all bricks, no need for `pong`?
+  - If ACK is built in to all bricks, no need for `pong`? (but how to get name then?)
-  - Should Bricks stop advertising once paired?

 ### Thoughts on ACK/Reply